Dinhhai94/course-materials/Wk3Mod1.md

                 'sellingPoints': []
             };

-            document
-                .querySelector('#content')
-                .innerHTML += addToPage(newProduct);
+            // this might be a hint for number 11 booksArray[booksArray.length] = newProduct;

+            startApp(booksArray);
         }
     );
 ```

-In whatever time remains, make sure that this site looks as good as we can make it!
+In whatever time remains, make sure that this bookstore looks as good as we can make it!